Case Studies: Individual Leadership

 At the end of the coaching X himself said that he doubted that he would have been so successful without the aid of his coach.

-Case Studies: Team Leadership
+Case Studies: Customer-Focused Leadership

 We were asked to help the legal team define and align around their purpose for the next era in their development.